 You are now ready to apply the stencil to the person receiving the tattoo.
 Take the paper with the carbon drawing and place it against the persons back, arm,ankle, etc. Now take cheap oil or roll-on deodorant and wet the back of the paper over the carbon drawing.
 The drawing will now be transferred to the person’s body!
 You can now begin to trace there tattoo with henna!

 The henna will need to stay on the person at least one hour.
 The longer the henna is on the better?
 That’s what they say, however, you will see your stain in one hour.
 Do not was the henna stain for 12 hours after it is applied and scrape the henna off when you are ready to take it off.

-DO NOT WASH IT OFF!
-The Henna should be dry to the touch after 30 minutes.
-Make sure yourcustomer knows if they smudge it, will stain as a smudge!
+Do not wash off!
+The henna should be dry to the touch after 30 minutes.
+Make sure your customer knows if they smudge it, it will stain as a smudge!
 No matter how you apply the Henna, the above rule will always be applied!

 Remove paper underneath and tape the new drawing to the glass.
 Use a pointed razor blade to slowly cut out the stencil.
 Some stencils are extremely hard and some are extremely easy.
-The more detail the harder.
+The more detail the more difficult.

-Once you have your stencil you can then get an ink roller (office max etc.) place the stencil on the customer, roll ink over stencil.
+Once you have your stencil you can then get an ink roller, (Office Max, etc.) Place the stencil on the customer, roll ink over stencil.
 It will leave an outline of stencil.
-Now begin applying Henna paste!
-IT IS THAT SIMPLE!
+Now begin applying henna paste!
+It is that simple!
 There are also many companies that make stencils for just this purpose!
-Hobby lobby has many to choose from as well "cheap 5 for a dollar"!
+Hobby Lobby has many to choose from as well, some are $5.00 for a $1.00.

-Keep adding stencils toyour collection to give customers a greater selection.
-Use a file system to keep track of yourstencils.
-Number each stencil then also make a copy of the stencil to a poster board.
-Once you have enough for a full board take it to Kinko’s or a copy shop and make it laminated (for years of use)
+Keep adding stencils to your collection to give customers a greater selection.
+Use a file system to keep track of your stencils.
+Number each stencil, then make a copy of the stencil to attach to a poster board.
+Once you have enough for a full board, take it to Kinko’s or a copy shop and make it laminated (for years of use).